Adam Draper’s Boost VC closes new fund to become the ‘Y Combinator of sci-fi startups’

 “The community supporting the startup before it launches its product is an important metric,” he explained.
 “Having a consistent GitHub update repository, a solid group of people chatting on Telegram, or tweeting about it … because at the end of the day, you need your end user or token owner to become your ambassador.”

-Whether Boost can replicate its success with cryptocurrency in new verticals like VR and jetpacks remains to be seen.
+Whether Boost VC can replicate its success with cryptocurrency in new verticals like VR and jetpacks remains to be seen.
 But betting on Bitcoin early on certainly gave the team a good boost.